dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 ### After
 ![Handshake Client Onboarding After](/imgs/Handshake UI Edits/onboarding flow after.png)
 ## Results
-When surveyed, 5/5 testers said the flow was significantly improved.
-Testers took 20% less time to complete the revised flow.
-There were no drop-off points and users were thankful for reassurance and transparency.
-One user said, "You successfully eased my anxiety about what would happen when I completed an action."
+After completing the first draft, I tested the copy with a single user to identify any glaring oversights or points of friction.
+This user acknowledged that the flow was significantly improved and especially preferred the specific, actionable buttons instead of the "Back" and "Go" buttons in the Before version.
+They also described the flow as "transparent, reassuring, and friendly."
+However, the user had reservations about the hint text in the "Project Description" and "Message" fields.
+They wondered if this boilerplate text would be automatically recorded if they did not edit it before going to the next screens.
+While this is more of a development question than a UX writing question, the feedback was useful, and were this not a hypothetical application, I would take another crack at the hint text in a subsequent prototype.
+If I were the UX designer, I would make sure each screen only requires a single task; in this case, I would afford an entire screen to the project description component, allowing users more space to enter a long-form explanation of the project.
-In terms of course feedback, I scored over 100% on the final project for excellent use of voice and tone, concise UI text, parallel construction, helpful hint and tool text, and consistent terminology, grammar, punctuation, spelling, and formatting.
+In terms of course feedback, I scored over 100% on the final project.
+My instructor commended my use of voice and tone, concise UI text, parallel construction, helpful hint and tool text, and consistent terminology, grammar, punctuation, spelling, and formatting.
 I received extra credit for solving additional usability issues, adding error messages, and providing legal disclaimers.  ​

 | Final Score | Instructor Feedback |
 |---|---|
 |![UXCC Final Score](/imgs/Handshake UI Edits/finalscore_1.png)|![UXCC Feedback](/imgs/Handshake UI Edits/feedback_orig.png)|

-### Before and After
+### The Final Project Before and After
 ![Handshake App Before](/imgs/Handshake UI Edits/1-UXWC Fundamentals Course - Final Project_duplicate (Copy).png)

 *The Handshake app end-to-end experience before my edits.*